-There are several different types of Orders that you can apply for to protect yourself from someone who has or may cause you harm.
-It depends upon your situation which type of protection order you should obtain.
-This topic will discuss Emergency Protections Orders, Queen’s Bench Protection Orders, Restraining Orders, Exclusive Possession Orders and Peace Bonds.
+This topic addresses protection orders.
+There are several different types of Orders that you can apply for to protect yourself from a family member who has or may cause you harm in the future.
+If that person disobeys the protection order against them, they may be criminally or civilly charged.
+What type of protection order you should apply for depends on your particular situation.
+This topic will identify and discuss each of the six protection orders you may seek against a family member: Emergency Protections Orders, Queen’s Bench Protection Orders, Restraining Orders, Exclusive Possession Orders and Peace Bonds.
+A ‘family member’ that you may seek an Order against includes any of the following persons:

-In emergency or crisis situations, an Emergency Protection Order (EPO) can be obtained by the police or a family member for you to stay in your home and to have your abusive partner removed.
-The Order will set out specific boundaries so that you can feel safe from your abusive partner.
-For example, the Order will tell your partner that they are not allowed near your home and may also prevent your partner from coming near your place of employment or the children’s school or daycare.
-It will also say that your partner cannot come within a certain distance of you (and perhaps also your children) no matter where you may be in the province of Alberta.
+In emergency situations, the police or a family member can get an EPO on your behalf and serve a copy to your abusing family member.
+This is so you can stay in your home and prevent the family member from entering the property or contacting you.
+The Order will place conditions and boundaries on your abusive family member to protect your safety.
+These conditions may require them to stay away from your home and may also prevent them from coming near your place of employment or the children’s school or daycare.
+They will not be able to come within a certain distance of you and/or your children, no matter where you may be in the province of Alberta.

-If you obtained an Emergency Protection Order from the Court, that Order must be reviewed by the Court of Queen’s Bench within 9 working days.
-The date and time of the review is written on the Order.
-At the review, the Order can be revoked and cancelled or it can be replaced with a Queen’s Bench Protection Order.
-It is important for you to go to Court for the review, whether or not you want the EPO to be continued.
+If you obtained an EPO from the Court, the Court of Queen’s Bench must review it within 9 working days.
+The date and time of the review is stated on the EPO.
+At the review, the Order can be cancelled or it can be replaced with a Queen’s Bench Protection Order (see below).
+It is important for that you go to Court for the review, whether or not you want the EPO to be continued.

+A QBPO will also protect you from any threat of violence from your abusing family member.
 The Queen’s Bench Protection Order can be made to suit your needs and your family situation.
-The Court can make any term it feels is necessary to ensure you and your family member’s safety.
+The Court can make any condition it feels is necessary to ensure you and/or children’s safety.
 For example, the other party can be ordered:

 - To not contact you or your family members in any way

-- To give you exclusive occupation of your home for a specified time period whether you own or rent your home.
+- To give you exclusive possession of your home for a specified time period, whether you own or rent your home

 - To pay you for costs you incurred as a direct result of the family violence.

-- To give you temporary possession of certain property including a vehicle, keys or bank card.
+- To give you temporary possession of certain property, such as a vehicle, keys or bankcard.

 - To protect your property